Dale0311/DaleyVote/docs/progress.md

 1. debug timeleft - learn about utc formatted date. now the time left is accurately display. it is causing some bug because the inputted hours, minutes property are type string instead of number which @formatDate fn expected

 2. finish the ui of room component

+- need to create a ui for progress bar, that accepts total votes, votes

 3. add interactivity of the ui such as vote

 4. bug: cannot create a room